Orientation Memory of Magnetic Dipoles: Magnetic field, duality and helicity

-Here we focus on the nonlinear term of the gyromagnetic memory \eqref{memory}.
-We show that it can be interpreted in two equivalent ways: either as a generator of local electric-magnetic duality on a celestial sphere, or as a measure of the difference between the numbers of left- and right-handed photons crossing a given point on the celestial sphere.
-Again, analogous interpretations hold in the gravitational version of the setup \cite{Seraj:2021rxd,Seraj:2022qyt}.
+Here we study the two terms of the gyromagnetic memory effect \eqref{memory}.
+We start with the linear piece, which is nothing but the (time integral of the) radial magnetic field.
+Then we turn to the nonlinear term and show that it can be interpreted in two equivalent ways: either as a generator of local electric-magnetic duality on a celestial sphere, or as a measure of the difference between the numbers of left- and right-handed photons crossing a given point on the celestial sphere.
+As before, analogous interpretations hold in the gravitational version of the setup \cite{Seraj:2021rxd,Seraj:2022qyt}.

+\textbf{Linear term.} The term $2D_B\widetilde{A}{}^B=\epsilon^{AB}F_{AB}$ in eq.~\eqref{omm} is manifestly the radial magnetic field at null infinity.
+A less trivial fact is that $D_B\widetilde{A}{}^B$ may also be seen as a boundary current for dual large gauge transformations \cite{Strominger:2015bla}.
+Thus, it is analogous to the dual mass aspect \cite{Godazgar:2018qpq,Godazgar:2018dvh,Kol:2019nkc,Oliveri:2020xls,Kol:2020ucd,Freidel:2021qpz} that appears in the gravitational case \cite{Seraj:2021rxd,Seraj:2022qyt}.
+Note that this can be extrapolated to magnetic monopoles: in that case, $D_B\widetilde{A}{}^B$ would be replaced by a nonzero constant, leading to a constant precession rate \eqref{omm} on top of the radiative contribution.
+The gravitational analogue of this situation would be a gyroscope in a Taub-NUT background \cite{Taub:1950ez,Newman:1963yy}.

+Now consider the time integral of $D_B\widetilde{A}{}^B$ in the memory effect \eqref{memory}.
+It is an analogue of gravitational spin memory \cite{Pasterski:2015tva} and it is related to the subleading soft photon theorem; one can see this by rewriting $A_a=\int\dd u\,\dot{A}_a$ as a time integral of the news, whereupon the linear term in eq.~\eqref{memory} is a double time integral reminiscent of subleading soft factors: see \eg ref.~\cite{Mao:2017axa}.

-\textbf{Memory and duality.} Electric-magnetic duality is a manifest symmetry of the vacuum Maxwell equations; it mixes electric and magnetic fields through rotations of the electromagnetic field $\cF$ and its Hodge dual $\ast\cF$.
+\textbf{Memory and duality.} Let us now focus on the nonlinear term of the gyromagnetic memory \eqref{memory}.
+Our first claim is that it can be seen as a canonical generator of electric-magnetic duality transformations that are suitably local on future null infinity.
+To prove this, we begin with a reminder: electric-magnetic duality is a manifest symmetry of the vacuum Maxwell equations; it mixes electric and magnetic fields through rotations of the electromagnetic field $\cF$ and its Hodge dual $\ast\cF$.
 These can be enhanced to a symmetry of the action by defining a second gauge potential $\cC$ constrained by the nonlocal condition $\dd\cC=\ast\dd\cA$, whereupon duality transformations become U(1) rotations of the pair $(\cA,\cC)$.
-Things simplify near null infinity, where one has $\cC_\mu={C_\mu}/{r}+\cO(r^{-2})$ in terms of an $r$-independent function $C_\mu$; the above constraint then reduces to a \textit{local} relation $\dot{C}_a=\eps_a{}^b\dot{A}_b=\dot{\widetilde{A}}_a$, which yields $C_a=\widetilde{A}_a$ up to arbitrary integration functions.
+Things simplify near null infinity, where one has $\cC_\mu={C_\mu}/{r}+\cO(r^{-2})$ in terms of an $r$-independent function $C_\mu$; the above constraint then reduces to a \textit{local} relation $\dot{C}_a=\eps_a{}^b\dot{A}_b=\dot{\widetilde{A}}_a$, which yields $C_a=\widetilde{A}_a$ up to integration functions.
 From this perspective, duality induces global U(1) rotations of the pair $(A_a,\tlA_a)$.
+Further details on the interplay of duality and asymptotic symmetries can be found in \cite{Hosseinzadeh:2018dkh,Freidel:2018fsk,Henneaux:2020nxi,Liu:2023qtr}.